 - Carriers may be bred to normal animals (N/ca x N/N) without any risk of producing affected offspring.
 The offspring should also be tested before breeding to determine if they are carriers or normal.

 - Breeding two carriers (N/ca x N/ca) is not recommended due to the possibility of 25% of the offspring being affected.

 - Affected animals (ca/ca) should not be used for breeding.

-Test Information: This mutation test identifies a single base pair change in exon 4 of the TOE1 gene.
+Test information: This test detects the single basepair change in exon 4 of the TOE1 gene.

 Brault, L.S., Cooper, C.A., Famula, T.R., Murray, J.D. and Penedo, M.C.T.
 (2010) Mapping of equine cerebellar abiotrophy to ECA2 and identification of a potential causative mutation affecting expression of MUTYH.
 Genomics doi: 10.1016/j.ygeno.2010.11.006.

-Further information is available at the Online Mendelian Inheritance in Animals website.
+Further information is available at Online Mendelian Inheritance in Animals.